MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/install.md

 > - A local account.
 > - A user account used for service.
 > -	A group managed service account.
-> - If you're using a local account, you can't have VMM in highly available configuration.
+> - If you're using a local account, you can't have VMM in a highly available configuration.
 > - If you're using gMSA account, the format should be *domainFQDN\gMSAAccount$*.

 1. Close any open programs and ensure that no restarts are pending on the computer.